smcateer/smcateer.github.io/_posts/2019-07-29-aus-post-work.md

 tags: ["australia post", "report" ]
 ---

+Australia Post is a huge and hugely complicated orgaisation.
+They have amazing data (variety, volume, velicity, ...) and to be honest, I was still getting my head aroud it after almost 2 1/2 years working there!

 This post is a summary of the work I was involved with during by time with Australia Post.
-At some time in the future, I may provide more details on some of this work.

 **StarTrack Regional Rates Dashboard**